CyberFlameGO/svnpython/Doc/howto/regex.rst

    >>> re.match(r'From\s+', 'From amk Thu May 14 19:12:10 1998')
    <re.MatchObject instance at 80c5978>

-Under the hood, these functions simply create a pattern object for you and call the appropriate method on it.
+Under the hood, these functions simply produce a :class:`RegexObject` for you and call the appropriate method on it.
 They also store the compiled object in a cache, so future calls using the same RE are faster.

-Should you use these module-level functions, or should you get the pattern and call its methods yourself?
+Should you use these module-level functions, or should you get the :class:`RegexObject` and call its methods yourself?
 That choice depends on how frequently the RE will be used, and on your personal coding style.
 If the RE is being used at only one point in the code, then the module functions are probably more convenient.
 If a program contains a lot of regular expressions, or re-uses